 Phoenix Child Relocation Lawyer

 It is not uncommon for one of the parents to desire to move with the children out of state/or even to the other side of town.
 Relocation raises significant legal decision making (child custody), parenting time and child support issues, especially if the relocation is out of state.
-If one parent is contemplating moving out of state, both parents should consider consulting with a Phoenix child relocation lawyer.
+Sometimes a parent’s requested relocation is not out of state, but such relocation is still far enough that it could affect the child’s education, extracurricular activities, etc. if it is a material distance from the other parent.

 Pursuant to Arizona law, both parents are generally entitled to maximum and continuous parenting time to ensure that the child had frequent contact with the parents.
-Relocation disrupts this contact, as the decision to remove a child from the state will in many cases affect the other parent’s parental rights.
-As such, moving out of State with the children presents a difficult problem and the moving parent must establish that the move is in the best interests of the child.
+Relocation disrupts this contact, as the decision to remove a child from the state or the other parent’s reasonable proximity will in many cases affect the other parent’s parental rights.
+As such, moving with the children presents a difficult problem.
+Unless the parents reach an agreement regarding such relocation, the moving parent will need to establish with the Court that the move is in the best interests of the child.

 Summary of Content: